OBITUARY: Petr Kellner, Central Europe's great dealmaker

 Petr Kellner, who was killed on Saturday in a helicopter crash while on a snowboarding holiday in Alaska, was by far the most famous and successful Czech businessman of his generation, and his death will leave a huge hole in the country’s business scene.

 Kellner, 56, was the richest man in Central Europe, with a personal fortune estimated at $17.5bn by Forbes.
-He made his fortune in the ‘Wild East’ of the Czech transformation from communism in the early 1990s but unlike many of the country’s other new tycoons, he quickly outgrew the country to become a major regional player in consumer finance, telecoms and television.
+He made his fortune in the ‘Wild East’ of the Czech transformation from communism in the early 1990s but unlike many of the country’s other new tycoons, he quickly outgrew the country to become a major regional player in consumer finance, telecoms and media.
 He rapidly expanded his Home Credit consumer finance group into the Russian and Chinese markets, making it the world’s largest non-banking consumer lender.

 A natural predator, he always remained a big player in Czech dealmaking across a range of sectors through his PPF Group, which has €44bn in assets, and was also influential behind the scenes in politics, a position enhanced by his acquisition of the main commercial TV station Nova TV last year.